codyngpriest/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 >>> a += [4]
 >>> id(a)
 Will the last line of this script print 139926795932424?
 Answer with Yes or No.

+29. #pythonic
+This is a function magic_string() that returns a string “BestSchool” n times the number of the iteration